Project Scope Management – definition, importance, processes & tips

 • Constantly changing requirements

-• Overspending that leads to exceeding the allocated budget
+• Overspending leads to exceeding the allocated budget

 • Delays, time wastage, and failure to meet deadlines consistently